NTIA/LFMF/app/README.md

 ## Command-line Driver Errors ##

-(TODO-TEMPLATE: Update the below tables with your driver errors) In addition to the return codes defined by the library itself, the command-line driver implements the following return codes.
+(TODO-TEMPLATE: Update the below tables with your driver errors.
+Align with app/Errors.h)

+In addition to the return codes defined by the library itself, the command-line driver implements the following return codes.